 The Secretary/Treasurer or Treasurer may also undertake the role of Tournament Director.

 In the event a separate Tournament Director is appointed, that person shall also be an Executive Committee Member.

-b.
-Prior to a meeting, it shall be the responsibility of each Centre delegate to contact their Centre members and vote according to their wishes.
+- Prior to a meeting, it shall be the responsibility of each Centre delegate to contact their Centre members and vote according to

-c.
-Delegates unable to attend a meeting may register their members’ vote in writing to the Secretary.
+- Delegates unable to attend a meeting may appoint another financial member from their centre to take their place.

-d.
-A secret ballot shall be conducted in the event of more than one nomination being received for any executive position and/or Centre delegate position.
+- A secret ballot shall be conducted in the event of more than one nomination being received for any executive

-e.
-The Chairperson shall appoint two (2) scrutineers, preferably from non voting members present.
+- The Chairperson shall appoint two (2) scrutineers,

 b.
 At least six (6) weeks notice of such AGM shall be given in the Association newsletter, or by notice in writing to all the Association delegates for distribution to the financial members within that delegate’s area.